basiliscos/cpp-rotor/docs/Patterns.md

 The special `bool` argument available in the both versions make postponed link confirmation, i.e. only upon server-actor start.
 Usually, this is have to be `false`.

+It should be noted, that it is possible to make a cycle of linked actors.
+While this will work, it will never shutdown properly.
+So, it is better to avoid cycles.

 ### Synchronized start

 By default actor is started as soon as possible, i.e. once it confirmed initialization